 Requirements for the Majors offered by the Management and Marketing Department

-Students complete the business foundation courses and a major in business administration, finance, global management, luxury brand marketing and management, or marketing.
+Students complete the business foundation courses and a major in international business, luxury brand marketing and management, management, or marketing.
 No grade below C- will be accepted to fulfill major requirements or in any foundation course.

 Business Foundation Courses

 4 or 2 MGMT-195 Global Business Perspectives or MGMT-138 Fundamentals of Business

 4 ECON-202 Principles of Microeconomics

 or MATH-108 Introduction to Statistics